akrantz01/2800-202410-DTC02/README.md

 Here are some known bugs:

 - At times, Watson IBM would not generate requested responses
+- Using the navigation controls in summary page, it is possible to bypass the lock that waits for another analysis to complete
+- Originally, we intended to have guest users.
+This was not implemented and viewing pages wihtout login breaks the pages
+- Bias scans for generic usage of pronouns, adjectives, and sentiment.
+There is not catagorization into the specific usages of adjectives for positive and negative due to Watson IBM lower-end character limitations.
+There is not catagorization into specific types of bias, or left/right bias

 ## 6. Features for Future